raeon/orb/README.md

 # orb
 *I'll have one Lua with sugar, please.*

 Orb is an alternative syntax for Lua.
-It aims to let you to write more effective code with less typing.
-It accomplishes this by shortening normal Lua syntax, or adding new keywords or operators in order to let you write complex code quickly.
-The latter of which is called *syntax sugar*.
+It aims to let you to create more functionality with less typing.
+It accomplishes this by shortening normal Lua syntax and adding new keywords and operators.

+*Hmmm, syntax sugar*.

 ## Table of contents
 <!-- TOC depthFrom:2 depthTo:3 withLinks:1 updateOnSave:1 orderedList:0 -->